Svetlana Medvedeva: Political activity

 Medvedeva became First Lady when her husband, Dmitry Medvedev, took over as president following his victory in Russian Presidential elections on 7 May 2008.
 In the same year, Medvedeva headed the initiative for the institution of Family Day in Russia.
 Medvedeva has already caused something of a media frenzy, even though she shies away from photographers and rarely gives interviews.
 Medvedeva currently chairs the management council of multi-tier program Spiritual and moral culture of younger generation of Russia created with blessing of Alexy II of Moscow.
 In an interview, Medvedeva detailed her views on the interaction between the Russian Orthodox Church and the Government of Russia in promoting family policies.
 Medvedeva has taken up an anti-abortion cause in Russia's efforts to restrict abortion in 2011.

 On 20 August 2010, Medvedeva visited the National Gallery and the History Museum of Armenia, along with visiting the Armenian First Lady, Rita Sargsyan.
 Together they admired the works of various painters, including Ivan Aivazovsky, Vardges Surenyants, Gevorg Bashinjaghyan, and Panos Terlemezyan.
 Following the exhibition, the Armenian First Lady showed her a 5500-year-old shoe, which was discovered in 2008 in the Vayots Dzor Province.

-Medvedeva is an anti-abortion activist, and has been pushing for restrictions on abortion.